clearlydefined/license-score/ClearlyLicensedMetrics.md

 Tools Score vs. Effective Score
 ----------------------------

-We amy want to track two scores:
+We may want to track two scores:

 1. A tools score that is computed on the available data collected from a package as it exists in the "upstream" project.